Eastern Shore Railroad (19th century): History

 The Eastern Shore Railroad (ESR) was chartered in 1835 to build a railroad from Elkton, MD to Tangier Sound through the Maryland side of the Eastern Shore.
 It was promptly given $1 million to encourage its construction - of which only $57,000 was spent.
-By 1840 the effort had stalled having produced very little and being forced to sell what land it had purchased to cover its debts.
+The railroad never laid tracks but it did perform a survey, grade the route and build some bridge abutments.
+By 1840 the effort had stalled, a victim of the Panic of 1837, having produced very little and being forced to sell what land it had purchased to cover its debts.
 The roadbed of this effort remained visible, and unused, for years.

-The charter sat unused until 1853 when it was amended to extend the Delaware Railroad south from Delmar to Tangier Sound to connect to steamships headed for Norfolk, which was of great importance to the leaders of Philadelphia who bought a large percentage of the stock.
-The new company was organized on February 22, 1859 and work commenced the following October with financial aid from the state.
-The first section of the railroad to Salisbury, Maryland opened in late April 1860.
+The charter sat unused until 1853 when it was amended to extend the Delaware Railroad (DRC) south from Delmar to Tangier Sound to connect to steamships headed for Norfolk, which was of great importance to the leaders of Philadelphia who bought a large percentage of the stock.
+The DRC started work towards Delmar in 1858 and the new company was organized on February 22, 1859.
+Work commenced the following October with financial aid from the state.
+The first section of the railroad to Salisbury, Maryland opened in late April 1860 and regular passenger service started in June.
+Stages from Snow Hill, Princess Anne and other cities brought passengers to Salisbury where a tavern and slave market were located.

 Work was interrupted by the Civil War but resumed in late 1865.
 The railroad formally started running to Princess Anne on March 22, 1866, though infrequent trains had been running for several weeks before then.
 The railroad reached Governor's Point, which was then renamed Crisfield, on Tangier Sound later in the year and started service, provided by the Delaware Railroad, on Nov 20th.
 Steamers of the Eastern Shore Steamboat Company connected the port to Baltimore and other steamers connected it to Norfolk.

 Business interests in Baltimore quickly began to complain that by connecting Maryland's Eastern Shore towns to the Delaware Railroad - and thus to Wilmington and Philadelphia - business was being sent east instead of to Baltimore.
 They continued to press for a railroad down the Maryland side of the Delmarva Peninsula to Elkton but, despite several efforts and initiatives, one was never constructed.